bokgyeong/WhaleCallHawkes/README.md

 - The results are saved in the directory `/sim/num`

 #### Summarize results
-- `sumNum.R`: Evaluate the expected total number of calls, the expected number of contact calls, the expected number of countercalls received across hydrophones and obtain empirical posterior distributions (Figure 5).
+- `sumNum.R`: Evaluate the expected counts for total calls, contact calls, and countercalls received across hydrophones, and obtain the corresponding empirical posterior distributions (Figure 5)

 ## Analysis of North Atlantic right whale upcall data